danivalle27/BTP_EXP_BR/exercises/ex2/README.md

 Please find the image below and rename your script like shown.
     <br>![](/exercises/ex2/images/TTA_Business_Relevance.png)

 This ensures, that also others can understand the flow of the test script, without looking into the details.
+Renaming the steps in the script do not change the name of the module in the library themselve.

 ## Summary